Southeast Asian ride-hailing app Grab raises $2.5 billion | New Country 923

 JAKARTA, Indonesia (AP) — Japan’s Softbank and China’s top ride-hailing firm Didi Chuxing are pouring $2 billion into the latest round of financing by cash-hungry Southeast Asian taxi app Grab.

-Grab says Monday that it expects another $500 million will come from other existing and new investors.
-Its last announced cash injection was in September when it raised $750 million led by Softbank.
+Grab said Monday that it expects another $500 million will come from other existing and new investors.
+Its last announced cash injection was in September when it raised $750 million led by Softbank, whose chief executive Masayoshi Son is Japan’s richest person and a self-styled tech visionary.

-Grab is seeking to dominate the market for car and motorbike hailing in Southeast Asia, where it competes with traditional taxis and rival apps such as Uber.
+Grab is vying to dominate the market for car and motorbike hailing in Southeast Asia, where it competes with traditional taxis and rival apps such as Uber.

 In Indonesia, the region’s biggest economy and most populous country with more than 250 million people, it’s in a fierce battle for customers with local app Go-Jek.